alexeysas/sdc-signs-recognition/README.md

 ![alt text][image12]

-The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
-This is lower compares to the accuracy on the test set of 96.6%.
-There can be a couple of reasons: web set is too small,  signs are different size and quality than provided test set.
+The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
+This is higher compares to the accuracy on the test set of 96.7%.
+Probably one of the reasons is that all signs provided are in pretty good quality.
+Also it is worth to mention the results are slightly different when training model with same parameters again.
+Some times after model is re-trained "bumpy road" sign is not predicted correctly.

-Also the surprising fact is that prediction is wrong for the  "bumpy road" sign which is a best quality sign :)
+It is surprising as "bumpy road" sign is a best quality sign :)

 Checking precision and recall on the test set we see that "Bumpy road" is a difficult sign for the model:

-* Bumpy road - Recall: 85.8333, Percision: 96.2617
+* Bumpy road - Recall: 89.1667, Percision: 96.3964

 So probably it is relevant result.
 Also interestingly "double curve" and "pedestrians" are most difficult signs for the model:

-* Double curve - Recall: 67.7778, Percision: 87.1429
+* Double curve - Recall: 73.3333, Percision: 91.6667

-* Pedestrians - Recall: 68.3333, Percision: 80.3922
+* Pedestrians - Recall: 70.0000, Percision: 76.3636

 Although - model predicted "double curve" correctly for the web image :)

-From the other hand the "End of all speed and passing limits" has excellent statistics:
+From the other hand the "Turn right ahead" has excellent statistics:

-* End of all speed and passing limits - Recall: 100.0000, Percision: 100.0000
+* Turn right ahead - Recall: 100.0000, Percision: 100.0000

 Let's look into the softmax probabilities for the web image predictions:

 Model has almost 100% confidence about "Speed limit (30km/h)", "Yield" and "Double curve" signs.
-"Children crossing" is also more than 99% confidence.
-It is not so sure about "Beware of ice/snow" sign - 78%.
-Interestingly, model is s
+"Beware of ice/snow" sign" is also more than 96% confidence.
+It is not so sure about "Bumpy road" - 82% and just quesiing that "Children crossing" is valid with 31% probability.

 ![alt text][image13]